yaldizd/AST208project/gravitational_waves.md

 Where $$f$$ is the frequency observed and $$\dot{f}$$ is its time derivative.
 The chirp mass $$\mathcal{M}$$ describes the evolution of a compact binary system.
 Fitting the frequency to Figure 3, a chirp mass of $$\mathcal{M} = 30 M_\odot$$ was obtained, which implies $$M = m_1 + m_2 > 70 M_\odot$$.

+## Why do we have LIGO?

-The main benefit of having LIGO is that it offers a method of detection that is independent of light.
+The main benefit of building a gravitational wave observatory is that it offers a method of detection that is independent of light.
 While photons can be absorbed, reflected, or refracted; gravitational waves don't interact with matter as much.
 Therefore they can travel long distances without losing any information about the source of the event.
 We can have a second, more noise-free method of detection for deep space events thanks to LIGO.

 ## The Detectors